 Icerbergs at the Jokulsarlon Glacial Lagoon

-Day 5 – Stunning Waterfalls and the Viti Volcanic Crater
+Day 5 – Stunning Icelandic Waterfalls and Volcanic Craters

-We continued our road trip of the Ring Road in Iceland towards Dettifoss, a stunning waterfall.
+We continued our drive towards Dettifoss, a stunning waterfall.
 Even at the end of May, the road leading to Dettifoss was snowed under.
 We asked a farmer for an alternative route and took a longer (more scenic!) route to the waterfall.
 We parked our car and walked towards the twin waterfalls – Dettifoss and Selfoss.

 Now these waterfalls have been compared to the Niagara Falls- that’s how big they are.
 But imagine the Niagara falls without information centres, raincoats, cameras, or fencing.
 Imagine being just a centimetre away from the falls.
 Imagine a colossal rainbow sprouting right in front of you, so close that you could almost reach out and touch it.
 Now imagine being the ONLY one to witness this spectacle unfolding right in front of your eyes.
 Yes, that’s Iceland.
 We were the only ones around at Selfoss Waterfall the day we visited and we spent over 3 hours just marvelling at its beauty